sense 1v

 Devono vigilare su ciò che accade.
 (Alessandro Manzoni, I Promessi Sposi)

-vigilàre : to monitor
+vigilare : to monitor

 vi|gi||re : (accento grave)

-Indicative mood (Indicativo) of the verb vigilàre
+indicativo vigilare.
+Indicative mood of the verb vigilare

 Tempo semplice